stevepolitodesign/rails-authentication-from-scratch/README.md

 You can read more about session replay attacks [here](https://binarysolo.chapter24.blog/avoiding-session-replay-attacks-in-rails/)

-1. Add a session_token column to users table.
+1. Add a session_token column to the users table.

 ```bash
 rails g migration add_session_token_to_users session_token:string